amintimany/UniverseComparator/README.md

 ``make install``

 ## Acknowledgement
-I would like to thank the organizers of the [https://coq.inria.fr/cocorico/CoqCodingSprint/CoqCS1|First Coq Coding Sprint, June 22-25 2015 Sophia-Antipolis].
+I would like to thank the organizers of the [First Coq Coding Sprint](https://coq.inria.fr/cocorico/CoqCodingSprint/CoqCS1).
 I would also like to specially thank Matthieu Sozeau and Pierre-Marie Pédrot for their help.